GaetanLepage/phd-manuscript/sections/4_active_ssl/2_method/0_index.typ

 $
   M_(t(i, j)) = o[k_(i, j)] #h(2em) forall (i, j) in [|1, p|]^2
 $
-Hence, the intensity of a pixel simply equals the value of the spectrogram at the corresponding angle.
+Hence, the intensity of a pixel equals the value of the spectrogram at the corresponding angle.

 @fig:active_ssl:doa_map presents an example of such a #doa map along with the originating spectrum.
 By construction, the value of this 2D function remains constant along lines where $theta = arctan(x/y)$ is constant.